HCLarsen/devise-uncommon_password/README.md

 [![Build Status](https://travis-ci.org/HCLarsen/devise-uncommon_password.svg?branch=master)](https://travis-ci.org/HCLarsen/devise-uncommon_password)
 [![Code Climate](https://codeclimate.com/github/HCLarsen/devise-uncommon_password.svg)](https://codeclimate.com/github/HCLarsen/devise-uncommon_password)

 Devise::UncommonPassword is an extension for the devise gem, which prevents users from signing up using one of the 100 most common passwords.
-Currently, the list of common passwords is derived from the list at http://www.passwordrandom.com/most-popular-passwords.
-As devise already rejects passwords less than 6 characters in length, I removed all such passwords from the list, and then selected the top 100 from the remaining passwords.
+The list is derived from the darkweb2017_top10K.txt found at: https://github.com/danielmiessler/SecLists/tree/master/Passwords.
+Since the Devise gem allows developers to set the minimum and maximum lengths for passwords, this gem uses that information to provide only the top 100 passwords that fit into that length.

 ## Installation
 Add this line to your application's Gemfile: